cmatts-projects/aws-test-suite-ts/README.md

 * Bulk loading data
 * Searching by Partition key
 * Searching by GSI
-* Use of DynamoDBMapper and annotations
-* Table name prefix override configuration
-* Optimistic locking
 * Transactions
 * Localstack test container creation for DynamoDB and Cloudformation
-* Lombok based pojo's

 ## Cloudwatch
 The cloudwatch example demonstrates some basic logging of cloudwatch metrics and extracting statistics.